HMouaziz/ProxyTester/readme.md

 # ProxyTester

 Welcome to ProxyTester.
-This project is my first real program, and I thought I might as well add it to my repos even though it's not really useful as is.
+This project is my first real program, and I thought I might as well add it to my repos after finding it on my old computer.

 ProxyTester is a simple tool for testing proxy speeds using various configurations.
 This README will guide you through the setup, usage, and structure of the project.